Begusarai (TV series): 20 years later

-Twenty years later, Bindiya has become Ma Thakurain and takes care of Mithilesh and Maya's children, Soni (Riya Deepsi), Adarsh (Manish Naggdev), Amar (Parichay Sharma), and Samar (Mukul Raj Singh), her and Priyom's son, Garv (Ankit Gupta), and Poonam and Lakhan's son, Shakti (also Vishal Aditya Singh), who looks like Lakhan.
+Twenty years later, Bindiya has become Ma Thakurain and takes care of Mithilesh and Maya's children, Soni, Adarsh, Amar, and Samar, her and Priyom's son, Garv, and Poonam and Lakhan's son, Shakti, who looks like Lakhan.
 Bindiya hates women because of what Komal did to the family.
 The entire family is scared of her and never do anything she does not like.
 All the boys are like goons and do everything for Bindiya.
 Everyone calls her mom, and Maya gets jealous that her kids do not consider her their real mother.
-The show then brings in Ananya Mishra (Vibha Anand), the daughter of Ramakant Mishra, a constable who is transferred to Begusarai.
-Ananya has an older good-for-nothing brother named Mayank (Mithli Jain), who is online chatting with Soni.
+The show then brings in Ananya Mishra, the daughter of Ramakant Mishra, a constable who is transferred to Begusarai.
+Ananya has an older good-for-nothing brother named Mayank (Mithil Jain), who is chatting with Soni online.

 Ananya and Shakti first meet when Shakthi saves Ramakant from some goons.
 He asks for money, but since she has none, he takes her late mother's necklace.
 She gets it back but also learns he is petrified of his mom.
 They have funny interactions going on.
 Mayank and Soni meet secretly, but someone sees them and tells Ma Thakurain (Bindiya).
 She plans to get Soni married within three days.
 When Mayank hears of this, he tries to commit suicide.
 When Ananya finds out the reason behind the suicide, she decides to let Soni and Mayank meet for one last time.
 But Mayank cheats Ananya and runs away with Soni.
 When the five brothers find out Ananya helped Soni getting out, they kidnap her and torture them to find out where Soni and Mayank went.